eurodatacube/eodash-assets/collections/S5P-L3GRD-VOLCSO2-DAY/S5P-L3GRD-VOLCSO2-DAY.md

 - The retrieval assumes SO₂ is located in a layer at 7 km altitude, making it particularly suited for detecting elevated volcanic plumes injected into the free troposphere.
 - Only pixels where a volcanic source is most likely (sulfurdioxide_detection_flag > 0) and where the solar zenith angle is within limits (SZA < 70°) are included.
 - Note that SO₂ from potential anthropogenic sources has not been filtered out and can therefore still appear in the data.
 - More information on the TROPOMI SO₂ measurements and quality assessment can be found in the [Product Readme file](https://sentiwiki.copernicus.eu/__attachments/1673595/S5P-MPC-BIRA-PRF-SO2-Sentinel-5P-Sulphur-Dioxide-Readme-2025-2.11.pdf).
-The dataset is available via [STAC Browser](https://radiantearth.github.io/stac-browser/#/external/data-portal.s5p-pal.com/api/s5p-l3/so2-cobra-pbl).

 ####  Use cases
 The Volcanic SO₂ (7km) product is useful for: